 - What if no one listens to my new podcast?

 I waste time listening instead of doing

 How much time do we spend churning through these questions instead of just doing the work?

 I am going to wager a guess.

-I bet I spend almost 75% of my time, some days,
+Some days, I spend almost 75% of my time

 How many incomplete projects or ideas do you have in your cue?